 - 13.1 The School aims to work in partnership with parents who have a vital role to play in supporting their child's education.
-Parents will be informed as soon as a child is identified as having difficulties, and we will communicate with them on a formal basis through parent /teacher meetings, Individual Targets review meetings and written reports.
-Informal communication on a more regular basis may also be advantageous, especially in cases where behaviour is being monitored. - 13.2 We recognise that some families may require some practical help and support.
+Parents will be informed and involved as soon as a child is identified as having difficulties, and we will communicate with them on a formal basis through parent /teacher meetings, Individual Targets review meetings and written reports.
+Informal communication on a more regular basis may also be advantageous, especially in cases where behaviour is being monitored.
+We endeavour to keep communication open, with appropriate triangulation of information. - 13.2 We recognise that some families may require some practical help and support.
 Where necessary, we aim to help parents contact support groups or voluntary organisations e.g. British Dyslexia Association.